nbcl/fintual/README.md

 * Implementation and structure are to be prioritized over data generation
     * Stock prices are generated randomly (APIs / DB are forbidden)
     * Stock prices always follow the "Kangaroo Market" pattern (True)

+## Comments

+Note that historical stock data is randomly generated thus +1000% returns can ocurr.

 ### License